Human rights in Ghana: Religious freedom

 Although the constitution and law provide for freedom of speech and press, the government sometimes restricts those rights.
-The police arbitrarily arrest and detain journalists.
+In 2010, the police arbitrarily arrest and detain journalists.
 Some journalists practise self-censorship.
-The constitution prohibits arbitrary interference with privacy, family, home, or correspondence, and the government respects these prohibitions in practice.
+In 2012, the constitution prohibits arbitrary interference with privacy, family, home, or correspondence, and the government respects these prohibitions in practice.

 In 2002 the government of Ghana censored Internet media coverage of tribal violence in Northern Ghana.

+In 2023, the country was scored 3 out of 4 for religious freedom.

 Prison conditions

 Squalid conditions, poor food, and overcrowding in Ghana's prisons were called "cruel, inhuman and degrading treatment," by the UN in 2013.
 The extent of prison overcrowding is estimated to be higher than the government's official figures.
 Prison authorities use a system where inmates known as "black coats" whip other misbehaving prisoners with canes.

 Historical situation

 The following chart shows Ghana's ratings since 1972 in the Freedom in the World reports, published annually by Freedom House.
 A rating of 1 is "most free" and 7 is "least free".